abdefi/road-quality-classification/README.md

 This step trains a ResNet50 model using a pre-existing dataset.

-* **Dataset:** This project utilizes the dataset from the [road-quality-classification](https://github.com/lenoch0d/road-quality-classification) repository.
+* **Dataset:** This project utilizes an extended dataset from the [road-quality-classification](https://github.com/lenoch0d/road-quality-classification) repository.
 * **Setup:** Add the dataset to your project and ensure the path is correctly configured in the `src/model/train_model.py` script.

 ```bash